KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Flight attendants make it look easy.
 Tour participants volunteered to give the safety demonstration a try!

 ![](southwest-headquarters-tour-2026/emergency-equipment.jpg)
-Flight attendants are tested and required to have a 100% mastery of emergency procedures and equipment.
+Flight attendants are required to test at a 100% mastery of emergency procedures and equipment.

 ![](southwest-headquarters-tour-2026/evacuation-slide.jpg)
-We saw an emergency door demo and evacuation slide
+Emergency door demo and evacuation slide

 🔝 <sub>[**back to top**](#table-of-contents)</sub>